Ben Beynon

-Benjamin Beynon (14 March 1894 – 21 May 1969) was a Welsh international rugby union fly-half who played club rugby for Swansea, and would later play professional rugby league for Oldham RLFC (Heritage № 215).
+Benjamin Beynon (14 March 1894 – 21 May 1969) was a Welsh international rugby union fly-half who played club rugby for Swansea, and would later play professional rugby league for Oldham RLFC.
 Beynon was also an association footballer for Swansea Town.

 Rugby career

 Beynon played rugby union for his home team club, Swansea, playing his first game in 1913.
 He was first selected to represent Wales on 17 January 1920, when he faced England at St. Helens.
 Wales ran out comprehensive winners, mainly thanks to Newport's Jerry Shea scoring 16 points on his own.
 His second and last match was against Scotland three weeks later.
 It was unknown if Beynon would have won more caps, as he became a professional footballer for Swansea Town in the same year, which prevented him from playing rugby union.
 The Welsh Rugby Union even withheld his actual cap to commemorate his appearance as they believed he was professional before he represented Wales at union.
 Beynon was the first Swansea player to turn out for a rugby union, league (Oldham) and association football teams.